Automotive Service Technician Red Seal Exam Prep Overview

 While the scope of the automotive service technician trade includes many aspects of vehicle service and repair, an increasing number of technicians specialize in specific areas of automotive vehicle repair due to the complexity of today’s motor vehicle systems.
 Technicians usually work indoors and can expect a work environment that includes noise, fumes, odours, hazardous compounds, drafts, vibrations, and confined spaces.

 The work often requires considerable standing, bending, crawling, lifting, pulling and reaching.
 Some important attributes of automotive service technicians are good hand-eye coordination, mechanical aptitude, time management skills, logical thinking and decision making skills, excellent communication skills, computer skills and the ability to continue learning as technology advances.
-It is also imperative to have a valid driver’s licence.
+It is also imperative to have a valid driver’s license.
 It is important to listen to customers carefully before trying to repair any issue that may be a characteristic of a vehicle.
 Reviewing the safety protocols of a system before working on it is paramount.

 With additional training, experienced automotive service technicians may advance to shop supervisor or service manager positions.
 Also technicians can transfer their skills and knowledge to related occupations such as automotive instructor, truck and transport mechanic, agricultural equipment technician or heavy-duty equipment technician.
 Some technicians may open their own garage or automotive specialty shop.